 Listen and give careful consideration to all ideas expressed in the class, especially those that are different from our own, without attacking or demeaning the people who hold those views, and avoid using insulting terms or telling offensive jokes when talking to or about individuals or groups.

 Varies by instructor.

 XI.
 Other Course Information

-B. Services available to students: the Learning Center for tutoring, testing, study skills, academic support for non-native students and students with disabilities; Advising and Counseling Center for academic advisement, personal counseling, career exploration, job placement; Health Services; Financial Assistance Office; Library.
+B. Services available to students: the Learning Center for tutoring, testing, study skills, academic support for non-native students and students with disabilities; Academic Advising for academic advisement, personal counseling, career exploration, job placement; Health Services; Financial Assistance Office; Library.

 If you have a documented learning, psychological, or physical disability you may be entitled to reasonable academic accommodations or services.
 To request accommodations or services, contact the Access and Disability Resource Center at the Des Plaines or Skokie campus.
 All students are expected to fulfill essential course requirements.
 The College will not waive any essential skill or requirement of a course or degree program.

 Oakton Community College is committed to maintaining a campus environment emphasizing the dignity and worth of all members of the community, and complies with all federal and state Title IX requirements.